widdix/attachmentav-sdk-js/README.md

 ### Async Scan: S3

-Send a S3 bucket name and object key to the attachmentAV Virus Scan API.  attachmentAV will send the scan result to the callback URL.
+Send an S3 bucket name and object key to the attachmentAV Virus Scan API.  attachmentAV will send the scan result to the callback URL.
 See [callback URL](https://attachmentav.com/help/virus-malware-scan-api/setup-guide/#callback-url) for details.

-Maximum file size is 5 GB.
-The request timeout is 29 seconds, the asynchronous scan job is not affected by this limit.
+The maximum file size is 5 GB.
+The request timeout is 29 seconds; the asynchronous scan job is not affected by this limit.

 > A [bucket policy](https://attachmentav.com/help/virus-malware-scan-api/setup-guide/#s3-bucket-policy) is required to grant attachmentAV access to private S3 objects.